Alexander Dennis Enviro400EV: Second generation (2023-present)

 The Stagecoach Group were the first operator to order and take delivery of the second-generation Enviro400EV, taking delivery of the first of 55 Enviro400EVs for Stagecoach West's Oxford depot in March 2024, branded as 'electro' buses for use in the Oxford SmartZone.
-A further 180 were ordered by the group for delivery between 2025 and 2026, intended for Stagecoach subsidiaries receiving central government funding from the Zero-Emission Regional Bus Areas (ZEBRA2) scheme, with 48 of these to be delivered to Stagecoach South West, the first being delivered to Torbay depot in October 2025, 31 delivered to Stagecoach Midlands, 26 delivered to Stagecoach West Scotland in Ardrossan, and 12 delivered to Stagecoach East Scotland in Arbroath.
+A further 180 were ordered by the group for delivery between 2025 and 2026, intended for Stagecoach subsidiaries receiving central government funding from the Zero-Emission Regional Bus Areas (ZEBRA2) scheme, with 48 of these to be delivered to Stagecoach South West, the first being delivered to Torbay depot in October 2025, 32 delivered to Stagecoach in Hull, 31 delivered to Stagecoach Midlands, 26 delivered to Stagecoach West Scotland in Ardrossan, and 12 delivered to Stagecoach East Scotland in Arbroath.

 The first 17 second-generation Enviro400EVs built to TfL specification were ordered by Stagecoach London in July 2024 for delivery in early 2025.
 Arriva London took delivery of 30 Enviro400EVs across two batches between March and May 2025, the first 12 of which are branded for use on London Superloop route SL6, with the remaining 18 due for conventional TfL service on route 196.
+Falcon Buses is to take delivery of 5 Enviro400EVs for the company's first TfL service, route 467, in September 2026.

 In February 2025, it was announced that the Liverpool City Region's Metro bus network is to take delivery of 58 Enviro400EVs.

-Transdev Blazefield's Harrogate subsidiary is to take delivery of 19 Enviro400EVs equipped with pantograph chargers for use on the 36 service between Harrogate, Ripon and Leeds from September 2024, with the first bus from the order delivered to the company in June 2024.

-Reading Buses is to take delivery of 24 Enviro400EVs to replace biogas double-deckers on its Purple 17 and Claret 21 services, the latter serving the University of Reading, in June 2025 as part of a 53-vehicle order for Alexander Dennis buses placed by the operator.
-An additional order for eight more Enviro400EVs will see the type introduced on the Yellow 26 upon delivery during 2026.
+Transdev Blazefield's Harrogate subsidiary took delivery of 19 Enviro400EVs equipped with pantograph chargers for use on the 36 service between Harrogate, Ripon and Leeds between late 2024 and early 2025, while Reading Buses took delivery of 24 Enviro400EVs in February 2026 to replace biogas double-deckers on its Purple 17 and Claret 21 services, the latter serving the University of Reading, as part of a 53-vehicle order for Alexander Dennis buses placed by the operator; an additional order for eight more Enviro400EVs were introduced on the Yellow 26 in May 2026.